HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 >> ### 10: Personality Surge
 >> When you make an Acrobatics or Performance check, you can choose to do so at advantage.
 You can use this ability a number of times equal to your proficiency bonus.
 You regain all uses when you complete a short or long rest.
 >
->> ### 14: Sleep Breath
+>> ### 14: Stunning Breath
 >> You can now use your Dragon Breath to put your foes to sleep.
-Each creature hit by your Dragon Breath must succeed on a Constitution saving throw against your spell save DC or or fall unconscious for 10 minutes.
-This effect ends for a creature if the creature takes damage or someone uses an action to wake it.
+Each creature hit by your Dragon Breath must succeed on a Constitution saving throw against your spell save DC or be stunned for a minute.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ---